-- C. Alternates.
-Each alternate is elected or appointed to serve on behalf of an elected faculty member at individual Faculty Senate meetings as a representative of the college, unit, or division electing that faculty member.
-An alternate must be eligible to serve as an elected faculty member at the time he or she is elected or appointed to serve. - D. Student Body President.
+- B. Alternates.
+Alternates are selected or appointed by their caucuses and/or caucus chairs on a yearly basis to serve as a representative of the college, unit, or division when a Faculty Senator cannot attend a meeting.
+Their term is for one year.
+They may serve on Faculty Senate committees (as any faculty member may serve on Faculty Senate committees without being a Faculty Senator).
+An alternate may chair a committee if appointed by the Faculty Senate President.
+An alternate must be eligible to serve as an Elected Senator at the time elected or appointed to serve, and must be available to attend Faculty Senate meetings. - C. Student Body President.
 The Student Government Association (SGA) shall be represented on the Faculty Senate by the Student Body President.
 The Student Body President shall be an ex officio, non-voting member of the Faculty Senate.
-In the event that the Student Body President cannot attend a regular senate meeting, she/he will appoint a student designee from the SGA.
-The Student Body President shall be permitted to provide a report to the Faculty Senate at the request of the Faculty Senate President. - E. Duties of a Faculty Senator.
+In the event that the Student Body President cannot attend a regular senate meeting, an SGA student designee shall be appointed.
+The Student Body President shall be permitted to provide a report to the Faculty Senate at the request of the Faculty Senate President. - D. Duties of a Faculty Senator.
 Each voting member of the Faculty Senate shall: - 1.
 Represent the constituency and the broader interests of the faculty; - 2.
-Attend and participate in Faculty Senate meetings on a regular basis; - 3.
-Participate actively in the appropriate caucus; - 4.
-Communicate and interact regularly with constituents; - 5.
+Attend and participate in Faculty Senate meetings on a regular basis; - 121 3.
+Participate actively in the appropriate caucus;

+- 4. Communicate and interact regularly with constituents; - 5.
 Maintain active membership on at least one Faculty Senate standing committee; - 6.
 Serve on other committees and task forces as needed; and - 7.
-Participate in Faculty Senate retreats, training, and information sessions. - F. Apportionment.
-Elective faculty seats shall be apportioned in January of each year among the respective colleges, units, and divisions by the clerical secretary of the Faculty Senate under the supervision of its President on the following basis: All part-time full-year faculty appointments and continuing part-time faculty at the lecturer, clinical instructor, assistant professor level or above of at least 20% FTE shall be combined into full-time equivalents to be added to the full-time eligible faculty in determining the basis for representation of each college, unit, or division in the Faculty Senate.
-The following table will be used for determining the number of elected faculty representatives based on the number of FTEs:
+Participate in Faculty Senate retreats, training, and information sessions.

+E. Apportionment.
+The number of elected Faculty Senators for each caucus is determined through a process of apportioning.
+The number of seats in each caucus shall be apportioned in early spring each year using the list of faculty from August of the previous year.
+Seats will be apportioned among the respective colleges, units, and divisions by the administrative assistant of the Faculty Senate under the supervision of the FSLT on the following basis: All continuing part-time faculty of at least 20% FTE shall be combined into full-time equivalents to be added to the full-time eligible faculty in determining the basis for representation of each caucus of the Faculty Senate.
+Appendix I of this document shows how faculty FTEs are used for determining the number of elected faculty representatives.